raft-tech/Quick-Start-Big-Bang/README.md

 # Initialize k3d.
 Your system will be automatically configured to use the right
 # KUBECONTEXT.
 ./init-k3d.sh

+# You can also use kind (may have to make edits for non-linux systems)
+# ./init-kind.sh

 # Initialize & apply terraform.
 This will take several minutes.
 # If you want to watch it happen use the next command under